bhushanbkt/Fabric_Defect_Detection/README.md

 ## Results

-The project has achieved [mention any significant results or achievements].
+The project has achieved 72% accuracy.
 Detailed results, visualizations, and metrics can be found in the notebook.

 ## Future Improvements